 (GeoX) So are we to assume that Doofus has parents or guardians or something?
 Or is he just some insane vagrant who dug a coonskin cap out of a dumpster somewhere and managed to convince everyone he's a Junior Woodchuck?

-Well, we do learn (in "Aqua Ducks") that Doofus has a mother, at least.
+Well, we do learn later on (in "Aqua Ducks") that Doofus has a mother, at least.
 Still, it does often seem as if Doofus is a modern version of HD&L's old pal Herbert from the 1940s -- a kid character who just seems to BE THERE, with no apparent independent existence of his own outside of his interactions with other characters.
 Actually, given Herbert's usual appearance, I think that he would be more likely to have a dumpster for an address.

 (GeoX) "Unsafe Safe" reference!